- About Wayne

 The website reveals almost everything of Wayne's life.
 The relationships, business colleagues, jobs, homes, loved ones past and present are all amongst the site.
 The Photos pages are listed by category.
 The Recipe Book is a page about the food that Wayne has either made himself or been given, as a recipe.
 The site explores Wayne's interest with poetry and records some phrases and quotes of others.
 His creation of "How Is It's" has a dedicated page and a list of cars he's either driven or owned are documented.
-His work of making funeral order of service books are here and so are the tattoos that he has designed and had done.
+His work of making funeral order of service books are here, and so are the tattoos that he has designed and had done.
 The page Driven shows photos and a short description of Wayne's thoughts to the cars he has driven and/or owned.
 It also includes a score for each.

 In 1979, Wayne joined the volunteers at the local hospital radio station, Radio Lollipop.
 He was amongst the first DJ's that came from the original, first-ever Lollipop studio at Queen Mary's Hospital for Children in Carshalton, Surrey.
 At his peak, he broadcasted 3 one-hour shows Monday, Wednesday and Friday and a 3-hour chart show every Saturday evening.
 He remembers fondly and still credits Station Manager and Radio Lollipop creator Marc Damon for the opportunity.